WebAssembly/design/Polyfill.md

 Even before browsers ship native support for WebAssembly, users can derive value from a polyfill to asm.js due to the decreased download size of the [binary encoding](BinaryEncoding.md) and minimal impact on startup performance.
+This also allows us to experiment on the early binary encoding and get developer feedback before finalizing the format and supporting it natively.

 A working prototype to unpack the WebAssembly binary format into asm.js is in the [polyfill repo](https://github.com/WebAssembly/polyfill).